Irving Kanarek: Legacy

 In November 2008, a stage play premiered at Caltech in Pasadena, California, entitled Rocket Girl, about the life of Mary Sherman Morgan, a former co-worker of Kanarek at North American Aviation.
 The play was written by her son, George D. Morgan.
 The character of Kanarek appears throughout most of the play.
 The play was later turned into a book of the same name.

-Death

-He died at 100 on September 2, 2020.